objectionary/game-of-life/README.md

 $ ./fast_life --batch 20 --size 40x40 --put 3x6 --put 6x8 --put 12x9
 ```

-This will run an automated game with 20 generations on the grid 40X40 with 3 initial alive cells.
+This runs an automated game with 20 generations on a 40x40 grid with 3 initially alive cells.

-If you want to clean the environment:
+To clean the environment:

 ```
 $ make clean
 ```

-If you want to format all .cpp files (clang-format will be called to do so):
+To format all .cpp files using clang-format:

 ```
 $ make fix
 ```

-If you want to run tests for ```fast``` or ```slow``` version:
+To run tests for the ```fast``` or ```slow``` version:

 ```
 $ make fast_test